noaa-nwfsc/Skagit-IBM/OUTPUT_README.md

     - `finalForkLength[n]`: floats, current/final fork length of each fish (mm)
     - `finalMass[n]`: floats, current/final mass of each fish (g)
     - `finalStatus[n]`: ints, current/final status of each fish
+- Summary files also contain the following monitoring point metadata:
+    - `monitoringPointIDs[p]`: int, external id of each monitoring point
+    - `monitoringPopulation[p][t]`: int, population at each monitoring point by timestep
+    - `monitoringPopulationDensity[p][t]`: float, population density at each monitoring point by timestep
+    - `monitoringDepth[p][t]`: float, depth at each monitoring point by timestep
+    - `monitoringTemp[p][t]`: float, temperature at each monitoring point by timestep

 ### Tagged Fish Histories

 - Tagged fish histories contain the following dimensions: